tiffanymonroe/wdi-remote-gizmo/unit_1/w03d01/homework/README.md

 ## Hungry for more?

 ## Factories
+### Reference notes from the lecture to complete these:

 1. Create a single factory object to generate shoes
     - The factory should have an array of shoes that it has generated
     - A shoe should have a serial number, based on what index it is in the factory's shoes array

-2. Create a constructor function for a mall_store.
+2. Create Malls & Stores
+    - Create a Store class.
+It should have a constructor method that is called when a new store is created.
+It will take, as parameters, mallName and serialNumber.
-    - A mall_store should have a name method that creates a new store that takes the store name as a parameter  ("Abercrombie", "Build-a-Bear", "Payless Shoes") which is set by passing a parameter into the constructor function.
+    - Create a Mall class.
+A Mall should have a constructor method that is called when a new mall is created.
+It takes the mallName as a parameter  ("Mall of America", "Tanger Outlets", etc.).
+    - The Mall should have a `generateStore` method that creates instances of class Store.
+When creating an instance of class Store, it passes in its mallName as the mallName parameter to Store.
-    - The factory should keep track of how many stores that were created.
+    - The Mall should keep track of how many stores are created; passing in this number as the serialNumber to the store.
-    - A shop should have a serial number attribute, based on the order that it was created in the factory.
+    - Create a couple of instances of a Store to verify that it's working.

-**Commit 6** <br>
+**Commit 7** <br>
 <hr>
 &#x1F534; The commit message should read: <br>
 "Commit 7 - Factories"